 Crime statistics and public-safety context

-For records searches, the lower violent crime rate means court activity in DuPage is weighted more toward civil litigation, family law, and property matters than criminal filings — which can make the circuit court a useful source for address history and financial context even when no criminal record is expected.
+DuPage County consistently reports one of the lower violent crime rates among major Illinois counties.
+Illinois State Police UCR data for 2023 showed DuPage's violent crime rate well below the statewide average, with property crime as the more significant category relative to violent crime.
+Naperville has ranked among the safest large Illinois cities in multiple years.
+The county's court activity is weighted more toward civil litigation, family law, and property matters than criminal filings — the circuit court is a useful source for financial and civil history even when no criminal record is expected.
 Source: Illinois State Police, Crime in Illinois 2023.

 Major cities in DuPage County